Zenb0t/whale-reporting-platform-case-study/README.md

 ## **Summary**

-Built a modern, reliable alerting platform that delivers whale sighting notifications to vessels in under one second.
-Migrated from a legacy system without downtime, kept partners online through a compatibility layer, and handled thousands of daily active users across web and mobile.
+Modernized a legacy whale-alert platform into a low-latency service that delivers sub-second push and SMS notifications to vessels at scale.
+Led the backend design and zero downtime migration, solving geospatial and throughput challenges within inherited constraints to ship a reliable, production-ready system.

 ## **Problem**

-Conservation teams needed a dependable way to alert nearby vessels when whales are reported.
-The legacy system was slow to evolve, costly to maintain, and not designed for current reliability and scale requirements.
+Vessel strikes are a major threat to whales in busy shipping corridors.
+The conservation team relied on a legacy platform that was slow, costly to maintain, and could not meet the performance and reliability demands of modern, real-time conservation work.

-## **Context and constraints**

-* Inherited Prisma as the ORM decision at project start.
+We needed to:

+* Replace the legacy system without disrupting critical operations.

+* Deliver alerts to vessels in under one second from sighting.

-* Required sub-second alert delivery across browsers and native apps.
+* Support thousands of daily active users across browser and native apps.

-* Thousands of DAU during peak periods.

-* Backward compatibility for existing data providers and API consumers.
+* Maintain backward compatibility for existing API consumers and data providers.

-* Safe migration of several years of historical data.
+* Migrate large volumes of historical data safely and accurately.

+## **Context**

-* All ingress flows through Cloudflare for routing and WAF.
+* All ingress flows through Cloudflare for routing, WAF, and environment targeting during rollout.

+* External data providers and data consumers integrate via Cloudflare to the NestJS API so we can route to the right environment when needed.

+* Delivery model is push notifications and SMS only for browser and native.
+No WebSockets.

+* I inherited Prisma as the ORM decision and worked within that constraint.

 ## **Solution**

-Delivered a new NestJS backend with a notification pipeline that queues and fans out alerts through Redis backed workers.
-Used raw SQL for geospatial lookups where Prisma lacked native support.
-Kept external partners stable through a compatibility layer and executed a staged cutover from the legacy platform.
+I joined the project after some foundational technology choices were already in place, including Prisma ORM.
+While Prisma accelerated development for most queries, its lack of native geospatial processing meant we had to use raw SQL and focus on database-level optimizations to meet performance goals.

+We approached the rebuild in phases:

+* Parallel build and integration: developed the new system alongside the legacy platform to ensure feature parity.

+* Data migration and ETL: designed and ran pipelines to extract, transform, and load historical data, validating against both legacy and new schemas.

+* Compatibility layer: implemented backward-compatible APIs so existing partners could transition without downtime.

+* Gradual cutover: staged rollout with monitoring and fallback readiness.

-## **Architecture and tech**
+## **Architecture & Tech**

-* **Core**: NestJS with TypeScript.
-Prisma for most data access.
-Raw SQL for geospatial operations.
+* **Backend**: NestJS (TypeScript) with Prisma ORM for core queries, supplemented by raw SQL for geospatial lookups.

-* **Database**: MySQL with targeted indexing for proximity queries and high read paths.
+* **Database**: MySQL with geospatial indexes and query-level tuning for proximity calculations.

+* **Ingress and routing**: Cloudflare for routing and WAF.
+Partners and clients hit Cloudflare first, then the API.

-* **Notifications**: Redis as a notification queue.
-Horizontally scaled workers dispatch push and SMS via Azure Notification Hub and Azure Communication Services.
+* **Notifications**: Push (browser and native) and SMS via Azure Notification Hub and Azure Communication Services.
+No WebSockets.

-* **Ingress**: Cloudflare for routing, WAF, and environment targeting to the origin.
+* **Message queue**: Redis for notification queuing and horizontal scaling of alert delivery workers.

-* **ETL**: Custom pipelines for extraction, transformation, validation, and reconciliation of historical data.
+* **ETL**: Custom pipelines for legacy data migration, including transformation, validation, and reconciliation.

-* **Deploy and ops**: Azure App Services, containerized builds, CI/CD with GitHub Actions.
+* **Deployment**: Azure App Services, GitHub Actions for CI/CD, containerized builds for consistency.

-* **Observability**: Azure Application Insights and Sentry for performance baselines and error tracking.
+* **Monitoring**: Sentry and Azure Application Insights for error tracking, performance profiling, and operational metrics.

-## **Engineering challenges**
+## **Engineering Challenges**

-* **ORM limitations**: Implemented raw SQL for geo queries and tuned indexes to hit performance targets.
+* **Inherited constraints**: Worked within existing Prisma adoption, extending with raw SQL for missing geospatial capabilities.

+* **Performance tuning**: Optimized MySQL queries with indexing, query refactoring, and targeted caching at the query execution level.

-* **Horizontal scale**: Designed Redis-backed workers to process high alert volumes in parallel.
+* **Horizontal scaling**: Designed Redis-backed message queues to process high volumes of notifications in parallel.

-* **Compatibility**: Built a translation layer so partners could continue using legacy request and response formats.
+* **Edge routing and rollout**: Used Cloudflare to control traffic and support staged cutover with straightforward rollback.

-* **Zero-downtime migration**: Ran legacy and new systems in parallel with staged traffic cutover.
+* **Zero-downtime migration**: Ran both systems in parallel during cutover to guarantee uninterrupted service.

-## **Migration and compatibility approach**

-1. Parallel build to achieve feature parity.

-2. Data validation against both legacy and new schemas.

-3. Backward-compatible endpoints for external partners.

-4. Gradual traffic shift through Cloudflare with monitoring and clear rollback.

 ## **Impact**

-* Under one second average from sighting submission to delivered alert.
+* Under one second average from whale sighting submission to vessel alert.

-* Seamless retirement of the legacy platform with no downtime for end users.
+* Seamless retirement of the legacy platform with zero downtime.

-* Successful migration of historical data without loss.
+* Successful migration of years of historical data without loss.

-* Continued service for all partner integrations and data providers.
+* Maintained uninterrupted service for all external API consumers and data providers.

-* Improved operational efficiency and a simpler support model.

-## **My role**

-Backend architect and lead developer.
-Responsible for the alert pipeline design, database strategy for geospatial lookups, Redis worker model, ETL design, and the staged cutover plan.

-## **Timeline**

-Approximately eight months with a team of four engineers.
+* Improved alert delivery capacity through horizontally scaled notification processing.

+**Role**: Backend Architect and Lead Developer
+ **Team Size**: 4 developers
+ **Timeframe**: 8 months

 ## **Diagram**